dany1061/3os.org/src/index.md

 ### How To Contribute

-You can contribute by submitting pull requests for any topic by hitting the _`edit`_ :pencil2: icon on top right corner of each page, you will be redirected to the github source markdown page.
+You can contribute by submitting pull requests for any topic by hitting the _`edit`_ :pencil2: icon on the top right corner of each page, you will be redirected to the github source markdown page.
 Edit, add, or remove any content commit and explain the proposed change and submit for review.
 After the approval you will be automatically added to the [Contributions Wall](contributions.md "Contributions Wall").
 You Can follow the [Markdown CheatSheet Guide](/markdownCheatSheet/welcome "Markdown CheatSheet Guide") for better understanding how to use _Markdown Syntax_ to edit or create new content.